Sejong Insider

 These factors often interact with team news, amplifying or dampening market reactions.

-The Timeline of Market Reaction: From Insider Leaks to Public News
+The Timeline of Market Reaction

-Phase 1: The Insider Window (48–24 Hours Before Announcement)
+Phase 1: Insider Window (48–24 Hours Before)

-Phase 2: The Official Announcement Spike
+Phase 2: Official Announcement Spike

-Phase 3: The Correction Period
+Phase 3: Correction Period

 Phase 4: Pre-Match Settling